ShaharMS/Vision/README.md

  - [**`exceptions`**](https://github.com/ShaharMS/Vision/tree/main/src/vision/exceptions) - contains the errors usually thrown by Vision. **Notice - those errors are present just to let you know if you did something unexpected.
 If you want to get rid of them, define `vision_quiet`.**
  - [**`helpers`**](https://github.com/ShaharMS/Vision/tree/main/src/vision/helpers) - contains some helper classes that may be used by Vision.
 Theres nothing preventing you from using them yourself though...
  - [**`Vision.hx`**](https://github.com/ShaharMS/Vision/tree/main/src/vision/Vision.hx) - contains all image manipulation/computer vision methods.
 After 1.0.0, this class should always remain backwards compatible.
-It is always recommended to use the methods from this class instead for using the ones in the algorithms class, since the ones in `Vision` are less likely to break compatibility, and are usually more concise.
+It is always recommended to use the methods from this class instead for using the ones in the wanted algorithm's class, since the ones in `Vision` are much less likely to break compatibility, are usually simpler to use, and have much better documentation.